Tools and resources

-30. The chair must ensure that NICE's equality policy and principles on social value judgements are adhered to.
+30. The chair must ensure that NICE's equality policy and key principles that are universal to all guidance and standards are adhered to.
 The chair approves the equality impact assessment at scoping and final guideline stages.

 31. The chair approves the draft guideline before sign-off by NICE, and advises the developer on responses to stakeholder comments as appropriate.

 32. The decisions of the committee will normally be arrived at by a consensus of committee members present.
 Voting will only be used for decision-making in exceptional circumstances.
 Before a decision to move to a vote is made, the chair will, in all cases, consider whether continuing the discussion at a subsequent meeting is likely to lead to consensus.

 33. Voting will be anonymous and decisions determined by a simple majority of non-conflicted committee members present at a quorate meeting.

 34. The chair of the committee will be included in the vote, and in the event of there being an equality of votes the chair will have a second, casting vote.